David5p/play_tennis/README.md

 - A brief introduction to the club is also provided on the homepage.

+- The footer also features on all pages and contains social media links, the address of the venue and contact details.

 #### Book and Register

 - When the user clicks on the book page they are invited to login or to register.